-As part of the Sisters of Charity 175-year anniversary celebrations, the Sisters of Charity Foundation launched a legacy project to make “a real and lasting benefit to a group of people who are some of the most disadvantaged,” said Foundation Chairman Richard Haddock AM.
+As part of the Sisters of Charity 175-year anniversary celebrations, the Foundation launched a legacy project to make “a real and lasting benefit to a group of people who are some of the most disadvantaged,” said Foundation Chairman Richard Haddock AM.
 After consultation with Homelessness NSW, the Foundation approached the Asylum Seekers Centre to develop a housing partnership.

 More than 70% of asylum seekers in Australia do not receive any kind of government support, which leaves them incredibly vulnerable as they have limited access to accommodation and related services.